KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 mathjax: false
 ---

 I am going to explain the source code of two Anki add-ons that I wrote while I was in medical school, in the hopes that it will be useful to someone new to programming who wants to write Anki add-ons.
+Before the case studies, I also want to provide some background on what you may need to study to write Anki add-ons in general.

+It should also be noted that these examples are not meant to show Python best practices or even good software development practices (even though there are a few comments on general design principles here).
+They are largely only intended to provide some examples of Anki add-ons for non-programmers to learn from.

 This post condenses the content of three separate posts on this topic.
 The exact content of the three original posts can be seen in [the commit which deleted them](https://github.com/KyleRego/KyleRego.github.io/commit/f3e5b60c401b72c124ffd693e3dd707b47fd609e).
-Before the case studies, I also want to provide some background on what you may need to study to write Anki add-ons in general.

 # Background